 He hurries inside and returns seconds later with an old, tattered notebook, which looks like it’s been around for centuries.

-“Do you know Neil Diamond?” he asks, turning the pages with the sort of eagerness scarcely seen in a 55-year-old man.
+“Do you know Neil Diamond?” he asks, turning the pages with the sort of youthful exuberance scarcely seen in a 55-year-old man.

 The lyrics of his favourite artists, including John Denver and Neil Diamond are handwritten on each page.